ai-traders/ide/README.md

 sudo -E -H -u ide /bin/bash -lc "$@"
 ```

-It would be nice if entrypoint said, which docker image name and tag it uses.
+It would be nice if entrypoint said, which docker image name and tag it uses
+ (gitide does that).

 #### CMD
 Thanks to ENTRYPOINT taking care of all configuration, secrets, ownership, current